 We discovered this recipe recently and can’t get enough of it - the Greek Milk Pie, or as it’s affectionately known in Greece, Galatopita.
 This rustic treat, steeped in tradition, has charmed its way into our kitchen, and we can’t wait to show you why it’s a must-try.

 We stumbled upon Galatopita’s story while exploring the roots of Greek cuisine; it’s a dish born from simplicity and necessity.
 It was a go-to recipe for many Greek households, especially during religious periods when people would often reduce or refrain from meat and other animal products.

-Over time, the recipe evolved, and regional variations emerged; some versions include filo pastry, while others are crustless, focusing purely on the creamy custard filling.
-The addition of semolina, vanilla, or even lemon zest in some recipes shows the pie’s adaptability depending on the ingredients available.
+Over time, the recipe evolved, and variations emerged; some versions include filo pastry, while others are crustless, focusing purely on the creamy custard filling.
+The addition of semolina, vanilla, or even lemon zest in recipes shows the pie’s adaptability depending on the ingredients available.

 Greek milk pie is the go-to dessert for celebrations, holidays, and family gatherings because it’s simply comfort on a plate.